nix-community/home-manager/README.md

 that it is about to be overwrite was from a previous Home Manager generation or from manual configuration.

-Home Manager targets [NixOS][] version 17.03 (the current stable version), it may or may not work on other Linux distributions and NixOS versions.
+Home Manager targets [NixOS][] unstable and NixOS version 17.03 (the current stable version), it may or may not work on other Linux distributions and NixOS versions.

 Also, the `home-manager` tool does not explicitly support rollbacks at the moment so if your home directory gets messed up you'll have to fix